karenyyng/ElGordo_paper1/texFiles/README.md

 -------
 [x] insert the data section instead between method and intro?
 Or just rearrange the data first then talk about the method
-[c] 2.1.1 plot : choose a different color scale in the middle?
+[cx] 2.1.1 plot : choose a different color scale in the middle?
-[c] RA and DEC / use arcmin scale for axes
+[c] RA and DEC / use arcmin scale for axes for showing the centroids vs relic location plot
 [x] we adopted the spatial cut - put it in main text
-	[c ] translate that to a relative velocity difference in 2.1.1
+[c ] 2.1.1 translate that to a relative velocity difference
-[ ] BCG for SE subcluster so choose it as luminosity center
+[x] BCG for SE subcluster so choose it as luminosity center
+(I don' think we need to mention this)
-[ ] Fig 1.
+[x] Fig 1.
 WL info - shifting gapper method - add citation
+[? ] spectroscopic members --talk about completeness - can it have a lot of contamination?
-[ ] 2.1.3 justify the luminosity peaks are close to the WL centroids add uncertainty
+[c ] 2.1.3 justify the luminosity peaks are close to the WL centroids and add uncertainty
-[ ] spectroscopic members -- completeness - can have a lot of
-contamination?
-[ ] BCG & luminosity peaks agree well (cite J13)
+[c ] BCG & luminosity peaks agree well (cite J13)
-[ ] 2.3.1 specify which exact model it is from Ensslin 's paper
+[x] 2.3.1 specify which exact model it is from Ensslin 's paper
 [x] 2.2 change "incoming" to "returning"
-[ ] 2.3 explain that we explored using position information as a prior
+[x ] 2.3 explain that we explored using position information as a prior
-[ ] 2.3.1 reproduce Ensslin figure and show uncertainty?
+[c? ] 2.3.1 reproduce Ensslin figure and show uncertainty?
-[ ] talk about Sam Skillman 's paper about how long the relic can persist
-[ ] X-ray peak leading SE DM peak by 3 sigma include uncertainties
+[ ] 3.3.2 add description of how little the mass estimates affect the dynamical parameters from the sensitivity analysis

 Section 3 (2nd)
 --------
 [ ] 3.
 Results - talk about the table - overview
 [ ] point out the highlights
 [ ] 3.1 stays in result section
+[ ] talk about Sam Skillman 's paper about how long the relic can persist
 [ ] 3.2 stays
 [ ] 4.1 how our returning / outgoing scenario is consistent with other
 studies